A full control owner can manage team site permissions for the team site as well as the libraries and the lists within the site.

 Stop Inheriting Permissions diagram

-The following image shows the stopped inheritance of permissions in RED, all the way through from the sub‑site, list, and to the items within.
-The remainder of the permissions are GREEN since they are still inheriting from the parent.
+The following image shows the stopped inheritance of permissions in RED that apply to the sub‑site, list, and to the items within.
+The remaining permissions are shown in GREEN since they are still inheriting from the parent.

-Refer to Provide Team Site permissions for instructions on how to provide access to your team site.
+Please see the Provide Team Site permissions website for instructions on how to provide access to your team site.